• Posted:

 • Drafted survey with CGE & WGSS about faculty and staff experiences through the new presidential administration- will return to this in the Fall 2025

-• Exit Interviews, upon request (ADVANCE leaders conducted 5 exit interviews this academic year)
+• Exit Interviews, upon request (ADVANCE leaders conducted 5 exit interviews)

-• Faculty director reviewing exit surveys and COACHE survey data to consider retention interventions mapped to evidence based challenges
+• Faculty Director reviewing exit surveys and COACHE survey data to identify future interventions and data needs.

 • Mentoring and Community